gamita/demo-rl-supply-chain/README.md

 $ java -jar demo-application.jar
 ```

-[Caution: At first time build, it will takes long time to build, due to gather necessary libraries.]

 After the spring boot server started, you open your browser (Chrome, Firefox, Edge etc. IE isn't supported)
 and access to http://localhost:8080/ .

 Click "Start Training" button, then a learning will start,
 and a simulation process will be displayed on your browser after a while. (, when live rendering mode is on)

+[Note: At first time build, it will takes long time to build, due to gather necessary libraries.]

+[Note: If you failed libraries download by Maven, check this blog https://blog.sonatype.com/central-repository-moving-to-https.]

 [Caution: This simple demo application works as a web application.
-But this is just for demo, so simultaneous access is not supported completely.]
+But this is just for one-shot demo, so simultaneous access is not supported at all.]

 ## Screenshots